veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-radar-chart.md

 -   **Value:** It is a value of the key that the user provided manually.
 For example,
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

 - **Class**: "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
-The "Class" attribute accepts space-separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+The "Class" attribute accepts space separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
     ```css
     .class1 {
         border-radius:10px;